OpenMDAO/OpenMDAO-Framework/docs/dev-guide/linux.rst

 Notifying Launchpad of Your Userid
 ----------------------------------

-You need to provide Launchpad with your userid before you can push a branch to openmdao.
-(Anyone can pull a branch from openmdao.)
+You need to provide Launchpad with your userid before you can merge from openmdao to your branch or push a branch back to openmdao.
 In your home directory on your Linux machine, type:

 ::